mopsicus/ubh/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Unity Builder Helper provide tools forh build projects, control and fast switching build targets and defines.
+Unity Builder Helper provide tools for build projects, control and fast switching build targets and defines.
 UBH use <a href="https://github.com/mopsicus/ubb">Unity Builder Bot</a> (UBB) for remote builds.

 <p align="right">(<a href="#top">back to top</a>)</p>